quantumwake/alethic-ism-processor-mako/README.md

 The Mako Processor uses the Mako templating engine to transform input data:

+- *Templates receive input data in the `items` context variable (if the input values is a list of dictionaries)
-- Templates receive input data in the `queries` context variable
+- *Templates receive input data in the context variable (if the input values is a dictionary)
-- Full Python expressions are available within template blocks
+- Full Mako expressions are available within template blocks
 - Output is generated through template rendering
 - Templates can generate any text-based format (JSON, HTML, XML, etc.)
 - The `build_template_text_v2` utility function handles the template rendering